Sarah Bovy: Iron Dames

 In 2021, Bovy joined the Iron Dames to compete in the opening rounds of the Michelin Le Mans Cup alongside Doriane Pin.
 The same year, she would also drive in two rounds of the GT World Challenge Europe Endurance Cup, before being introduced into the team's WEC roster for the final four rounds of the campaign, replacing Manuela Gostner.

-The following year saw the Belgian team up with Rahel Frey and Michelle Gatting to contest a full season in the LMGTE Am class of the World Endurance Championship, as well as racing in the European Le Mans Series and GTWC Europe Endurance Cup.
+The following year saw Bovy team up with Rahel Frey and Michelle Gatting to contest a full season in the LMGTE Am class of the World Endurance Championship, as well as racing in the European Le Mans Series and GTWC Europe Endurance Cup.
 During the WEC campaign, Bovy became the first woman to claim a pole position in the series' history, qualifying first at both Monza and Bahrain.
-Additionally, podiums in the final three races of the season helped the #85 Dames crew to finish third in the teams' championship.
+Additionally, podiums in the final three races of the season helped the No. 85 Dames crew to finish third in the teams' championship.
 Adding to Bovy's successful year, the Dames would win the Gold Cup at the 24 Hours of Spa as well as finishing third overall in the ELMS, as a Bovy pole position was converted to victory at the Algarve.

 Bovy returned to the Iron Dames roster for another WEC season in 2023, this time switching from the Ferrari 488 GTE Evo to a Porsche 911 RSR-19.
 The season opener at Sebring began strongly, with Bovy taking pole position, though an off by Frey which damaged the car's diffuser and floor would curtail any hopes of a maiden victory.
-Despite not scoring pole in Portugal, a clean race enabled the #85 team to take their first podium of the year, finishing third.
+Despite not scoring pole in Portugal, a clean race enabled the No. 85 team to take their first podium of the year, finishing third.
 Further top five finishes followed at Spa and Le Mans, where Bovy and her teammates narrowly missed out on a podium due to a slow final stop.
 Bovy scored her second pole of the year in Monza and led the race during the opening stint, before the team fell back to fifth by the checkered flag.